 The right environment

-Make sure you have a clear environment, try to have as much put away and out of reach so the child has few distractions (trust me just a scratch on the floor can be used as a distraction when a child wants to avoid doing something you are trying to teach them).
+Make sure you have a clear environment, try to have as much put away and out of reach so the child has few distractions.
+Trust me just a scratch on the floor can be used as a distraction when a child wants to avoid doing something you are trying to teach them.
 Make sure noise is limited – no TV / radio and avoid having other kids in the room to start with.

-The Communicative Partner will have used the indication that the child wants the item as their cue to show the child their open hand (ready to accept the PECS card), the physical prompter will guide and assist the child to release the PECS card into the ‘communicative partner’s’ hand.
-As soon as the ‘communicative partner’ has the card they hand over the reinforcer immediately, as you hand over the item label it ‘bubbles’ / ‘chocolate’ and be consistent with the word used on the card.
+The Communicative Partner will have used the indication that the child wants the item as their cue to show the child their open hand (ready to accept the PECS card).
+The physical prompter will guide and assist the child to release the PECS card into the ‘communicative partner’s’ hand.
+As soon as the ‘communicative partner’ has the card they hand over the reinforcer immediately.
+As you hand over the item label it ‘bubbles’ / ‘chocolate’ and be consistent with the word used on the card.

 There were times my son would start the exchange and then get distracted or drop the card and not complete the exchange.
 If this happens just put the card back and wait for them to initiate again.
-There were days my son loved PECS and really enjoyed himself, there were others he really resisted and would be angry.
+There were days my son loved PECS and really enjoyed himself.
+There were others he really resisted and would be angry.
 I would push him to continue within reason and I’m glad I did as he needed this persistence from me but every child will be different and see what works for you.

 Patience, time and persistence were the most important things for us.
-Once phase one is mastered you are ready to move onto phase two, also try to ensure you are giving your child opportunities for exchanges regularly throughout the day, it is very easy to just do PECS sessions with speech and language or just use it at snack times, whilst it is likely this is how you will start off the more you use it throughout the day, every day the more beneficial it will become.
+Once phase one is mastered you are ready to move onto phase two.
+Also try to ensure you are giving your child opportunities for exchanges regularly throughout the day.
+It is very easy to just do PECS sessions with speech and language or just use it at snack times, whilst it is likely this is how you will start off the more you use it throughout the day, every day the more beneficial it will become.

 What is the difference between PECs and visual aids?